joaofrazaocorreia/joaofrazaocorreia/README.md

 # Hi!
 I'm João Correia, and I'm a passionate videogame programmer.

-I excel in programming using Python and C#, and I'm currently trying to learn .Lua.
-I love videogames, whether it's playing them or making them, so I always aim to create amazing and engaging experiences for everyone to enjoy as much as I do.
+I excel in programming using Python and C#, and I'm currently trying to learn .Lua on my spare time.
+I love videogames, whether it's playing them or making them, and it's always been my goal to create amazing games for everyone to enjoy them as much as I do.
 I'm constantly trying to learn new techniques and improve my skills, so any feedback is appreciated!

 ## 🛠 Languages and Tools: